c-blake/cligen/README.md

 while `./cmd help` prints a comprehensive message, and `./cmd SUBCMD --help` or `./cmd help SUBCMD` print a message for just `SUBCMD` (e.g. `foo`|`bar`).

-Like long option keys or enum values, subcommands can also be any unambiguous prefix and are kebab-insensitive.
+Like long option keys or enum value names, subcommand names can also be any unambiguous prefix and are kebab-insensitive.
 So, `./cmd f-o -m1` would also work above.

 ---